Skip to content

 Google Cloud Platform create new deployment

-Once you click the button you will see this window.
+Once you click the button, you will see this window.

 Google Cloud Platform create new deployment window

-Fill Deployment ID with any name that you desire like openvidu-singlenode-deployment, next choose the Region that you prefer, leave Terraform version in the 1.5.7 and for Service Account you will need to create a new one with "Owner" permissions, in order to do that click on "Service Account" label and then into "New Service Account", choose your service account name click on "Create and Continue" and then select the "Owner" role, click on "Continue" and the in "Done".
+• For Service Account, you will need to create a new one with "Owner" permissions.
+To do this, click the "Service Account" label and then "New Service Account".
+Choose your service account name, click "Create and Continue", select the "Owner" role, click "Continue", and then "Done".

 Google Cloud Platform create new Service Account step 1